 (4) Judge's former partner or associate was involved in a related matter when judge was a member of the firm.
-If the matter currently pending before the judge is not the same matter in which the judge's former partner or associate was involved, the judge is generally not required to
+If the matter currently pending before the judge is not the same matter in which the judge's former partner or associate was involved, the judge is generally not required to recuse.
+However, the judge should disclose the prior professional relationship at the earliest practicable time.

-1 This opinion is a companion to Board Advisory Opinions 2014-1, "Under what circumstances is disqualification required when a judge has or has had a financial relationship with a lawyer, law firm, or prosecuting authority that is now appearing, or will appear, before the judge on a pending or impending matter?" and 2025-1, "Judicial Disqualification Issues Arising from Party's or Attorney's Actions."
+1 This opinion is a companion to Board Advisory Opinion 2014-1, "Under what circumstances is disqualification required when a judge has or has had a financial relationship with a lawyer, law firm, or prosecuting authority that is now appearing, or will appear, before the judge on a pending or impending matter?"